-Table 2: Components of Parking Enforcement System at the Center (Control Room)
+Table 2: Components of the Parking Enforcement System at the Center (Control Room)

-Component Function Operation Terminal PC On-site monitoring, control of on-site equipment, display of status information, issuance of guidance, and printing of violation notices Performs various functions for viewing, editing, revising, and registering DMBS 3).
-Operation & Management Terminal Monitors enforcement status and real-time traffic situations, and stores information in a DB Data Processing Server User account management, plate number recognition system data management, system operation and management, on-site equipment management, enforcement information list management, database link, system management (shutdown, plate number recognition data) Video Storage Terminal Allows for storing, searching, and displaying videos from the site.
-Allows for videos to be searched by time, date, and time zones in case of a civil complaint.
+Component Function On-site monitoring, control of on-site equipment, display of status information, issuance of guidance, and Operation Terminal PC printing of violation notices.
+Performs various functions for viewing, editing, revising, and registering the DMBS 3).
+Operation & Management Terminal Monitors enforcement status and real-time traffic situations, and stores information in a DB.
+Data Processing Server User account management, plate number recognition system data management, system operation and management, on-site equipment management, enforcement information list management, database system management (shutdown, plate number recognition data).
+Video Storage Terminal Enables the storage, search, and display of videos from the site.
+Enables videos to be searched by time, date, and time zones in the event of a civil complaint.
 Performs event log and enforcement list management.
-Database Server Stores and backs up enforcement data, updates detection areas and parameters, controls recording commands and vehicle detection functions.
-DISK ARRA $\Lambda Y^{4)}$ Stores and manages data in preset folders at a specific cycle Backup software consists of Master Module, Client Module, and Disk Backup Module Required a) Plate number recognition server Automatically recognizes plate numbers from the photographs of vehicle number plates Video Distribution and Transmission Server Distributes and transmits enforcement videos from each site to departments and agencies that require them.
-Optional b) Video Transmission Control Server Processes videos from the Video Distribution and Transmission Server in formats required by the respective departments, and manages the information on the history and display status of on-site videos transmitted to each department. a) Required: Must be set up ei ther in the onsite system or the center subsystem.
+Dat abase Server Stores and backs up enforcement data, updates detection areas and parameters, controls recording commands and vehicle detection functions.
+DISK ARRAY4) Stores and manages data in preset folders at a specific cycle.
+Backup software consists of the Master Module, Client Module, and Disk Backup Module.
+Required a) Plate Number Recognition server Automatically recognizes plate numbers from the photographs of vehicle number plates.
+Video Distribution and Transmission Server Distributes and transmits enforcement videos from each site to the departments and agencies that require them.
+Optional b) Video Transmission Control Server Processes videos from the Video Distribution and Transmission Server in formats required by the respective departments, and manages the information on the history and display status of on-site videos transmitted to each department. a) Required: Must be set up either in the onsite system or the center subsystem.b) Optional: To be selectively implemented as required.